Brownian Paths Homogeneously Distributed in Space: Percolation Phase Transition and Uniqueness of the Unbounded Cluster: Theorems -- : percolation for large times

 \subsection{Proof of the percolation phase for $d\geq 4$}

 Throughout the proof, $z$ always denotes the $d$-th coordinate of $x=(\xi,z)\in \R^d$.
 We further define

-The main idea is to reduce the problem to a Boolean percolation problem on $\mathcal{H}_0$.
-More precisely, we use that for each $x\in\mathcal{E}$, $B^{x}$ will eventually hit $\mathcal{H}_0$.
-From this we deduce that for $t$ large enough, the traces of the Wiener sausages which hit $\mathcal{H}_0$ dominate a supercritical $(d-1)$-dimensional Boolean percolation model, and therefore percolate.\\
+The main idea is to show percolation for a Boolean model on $\pazocal{H}_0$.
+More precisely, we use that for each $x\in\pazocal{E}$, $B^{x}$ will eventually hit $\pazocal{H}_0$.
+From this we deduce that for $t$ large enough, the traces of the Wiener sausages which hit $\pazocal{H}_0$ dominate a supercritical $(d-1)$-dimensional Boolean percolation model, and therefore percolate.\\